You have a mother.

 She has a mother.

 This chain has never been broken.
 Every link was a real individual who lived, survived, and had a child.
-If any single one of them had died young, or never found a mate, or been eaten, or starved, you wouldn’t exist.
+If any single one of them had died young, or never reproduced, you wouldn’t exist.

 We’re going to follow it backward.

-Your biological mother is the ancestor you share with your siblings.
-If you have any, she’s the link.
-The first branch point in your family tree.
+Your biological mother is the ancestor you share with your siblings, if you have any.
+She is first branch in your family tree.

 Inside your cells are mitochondria, tiny structures that turn food into energy.
 You got them from her.
 Only from her.
-They have their own DNA, 37 genes, passed mother to child for hundreds of millions of years.
+They have their own DNA, 37 genes, passed mother to child for hundreds of millions of years, mutating along the way.

 This is why we’ll follow the maternal line.
 Mother to mother to mother to you.